The CIELO Fund

 Read more here.

-This follows the CIELO Fund’s partnership with UC Riverside to publish its first report “Aqui Estamos: A Data Profile of Latinos in the Inland Empire.”
+In 2022, the CIELO Fund launched by publishing “Aqui Estamos: A Data Profile of Latinos in the Inland Empire,” with UC Riverside.
 This report uses census data to evaluate where Latinos in the region are excelling and where need exists.
 The Committee was guided by the report’s findings in identifying where funding might carry the most impact in its first round of grant awards.

 • Support Latino-led and serving nonprofit organizations doing impactful work throughout the Inland Empire